maxviazov/Spring-Frameworks-/Spring-Framework-IDEA-Code-Formatting.md

 ### Wrapping and braces

-* Keep when reformating: _multiple expressions in one line_, _simple blocks in one line_
+* Keep when reformating: _multiple expressions in one line_, _simple blocks in one line_, _simple classes in one line_
 * `else`, `catch` and `finally` on new line
 * Method declaration parameters: do not align when multiline